MusicDin/kubitect/docs/examples/rook-cluster.md

 ### Step 1: Define data resource pool

 To configure distributed storage with Rook, the data disks must be attached to the virtual machines.
-By default, each data disk is created in a main resource pool.
+By default, each data disk is created in the main resource pool.
-Optionally, you can configure additional resource pools and associate data disks with them later.
+However, it is also possible to configure additional resource pools and associate data disks with them later, depending on your requirements.

-In this example, we define an additional resource pool named 'rook-pool'.
+In this example, we define an additional resource pool named `rook-pool`.
 ```yaml title="rook-sample.yaml"
 hosts:
   - name: localhost